Pakistan women's national cricket team: 2000s

 In 2000, Pakistan toured Ireland for a five match One Day International series against Ireland.
 They lost the Test match by an innings inside two days and the One Day International series 4–0, with one match interrupted by rain.
 Their first international win, in their 19th match, came against the Netherlands in a seven match One Day International series at their home ground in 2001, a series which they won 4–3.
-This form did not continue into their six One Day International tour of Sri Lanka in January 2002 though and they again lost all six matches.
+This form did not continue into their six One Day International tour of Sri Lanka in January 2002, though, and they again lost all six matches.

 In 2003, Pakistan travelled to the Netherlands to take part in the 2003 IWCC Trophy, the inaugural edition of what is now called simply the World Cup Qualifier.
-They finished fourth in the tournament, their victories were against Japan and Scotland, however they were missing out on qualification for the 2005 World Cup.
-This tournament was marred by a schism between the Pakistan Women's Cricket Control Association and the Pakistan Cricket Board.
-The IWCC did not recognise the Pakistan Cricket Board as the governing body of women's cricket in Pakistan and court cases were brought in Pakistan.
+They finished fourth in the tournament, winning against Japan and Scotland.
+However, they missed out on qualification for the 2005 Women's Cricket World Cup.
+The 2003 IWCC Trophy was marred by a schism between the Pakistan Women's Cricket Control Association and the Pakistan Cricket Board.
+The IWCC did not recognize the Pakistan Cricket Board as the governing body of women's cricket in Pakistan and court cases were brought in Pakistan.
 The Pakistan Cricket Board announced that they would not be sending a team to the tournament and that no other team should be allowed to represent the country in the competition.
-This problem has since been overcome with the International Cricket Council requirement that women's associations and men's associations are unified under one single governing body.
+This problem was overcome with the International Cricket Council requirement that women's associations and men's associations be unified under one single governing body.

 2004 saw the West Indies tour Pakistan, playing seven One Day International matches and a Test match.
-The Test match was drawn and West Indies won the One Day International series 5–2, but those two victories for Pakistan were their first against a Test playing nation.
+The Test match was drawn and West Indies won the One Day International series 5–2, but those two victories for Pakistan were their first against a Test-playing nation.